danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ### Header

-Last thing to add is a header showing the category of the feedback, and a smaller sub-section just below the header to display how many comments were found for that category.
+The last thing to add is a header showing the category of the feedback, and a smaller sub-section just below the header to display how many comments were found for that category.
 The category is defined as an enum in the `Comment` model.
 Rather than just displaying the word "keep" or "stop", a `header` method can be added to convert it to an phrase for display as follows:

 ```ruby
 # app/models/comment.rb